Beneath the World Tree: Understanding SVG as Scene Graph

 Appendix: Utility Functions to Get Local Transformation Mattrices in SVG

 For those who've made it this far you're doing great.
 One quesion you may be asking though is; "Fine Dr. Nick.
-You've shown how to get the cumulative transformation matrix from the SVG root to any branch, but what about the transformation for more deeply nested branches and there parents? ...
-ELABORATE??!!!
+You've shown how to get the cumulative transformation matrix from the SVG root to any branch, but what about the transformation for more deeply nested branches and their parents?

 getTM